SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 #### Adjust board rotation

-Set `IMU_ROTATION` to value that corespons to how the sensor board is placed inside the case of your tracker.
+Set `IMU_ROTATION` to value that corresponds to how the sensor board is placed inside the case of your tracker.

 ```c
 #define IMU_ROTATION PI / 2.0